ayushgadkari/AI-Based-Data-Driven-Analytics-For-Predictive-Maintenance-of-Medical-Equipment/README.md

 📦 Model Files
 Model files are not included in this repository due to size limits.

-Download the pre-trained model files from your cloud storage (e.g., Google Drive or Hugging Face).

 Place the downloaded files inside the backend/ directory.

 👨‍💻 Author